- Research article

 Electronic supplementary material

-Additional file 1:Detailed information of subjects.
+Additional file 1:.
 The supplementary document includes subjects' demographic information, as well as the demographic and physiological information of the subjects in our previous study which showed no significant group differences on hematological measurements including hemoglobin levels (HGB) and circulating red blood cell count (RBC) etc. (DOC 64 KB)

 About this article